sartori00/sartori00/README.md

 </div>
 <br><br>

-- ✨ I'm 30 years old and I live in São Paulo / Brazil.
+- ✨ I'm 31 years old and I live in São Paulo / Brazil.
 - 🎓 I have a degree in IT Management and Internet Systems.
 - 💻 I have more than 10 years of IT experience, specifically for 6 years in software engineering with Java and Spring Boot.
-- 📑 I'm work as a Senior Software Enginner at Zappts
+- 📑 I'm work as a Senior Software Enginner at Itaú Unibanco

 <br><br>
 <div align="center">